The amount of B12 your body needs to consume from the diet is very individual, but the vitamin labelling rules don't allow for this.

 HOWEVER people with B12 deficiency are mostly far worse at absorbing B12.
 At worst, with no active absorption, passive absorption is 1% - in other words a 99% loss.
 That means that of the 65mcg circulating into the gut to be activated and reabsorbed, 64.4mcg is lost and needs to be made up from the diet.
 Let's take an average value for a person with B12 deficiency, 5% efficiency (still 5 times the worst case).
 Every day, they lose 61mcg.
 But when they take 1000mcg in a tablet, they only absorb 5%, in other words tehy only absorb 50mcg - so they aren't getting enough from the tablet to make up the amount lost.

 Daily Values are based on the assessed needs of a healthy person who doesn't have absorption problems.
 Because of this, the Daily Value for B12 is set at around 6mcg per day.
 But

 Injections put the B12 directly into the blood so they aren't affected by the absorption efficiency (well, they are to activate).
 That's why we say that you don't need to inject very much, you just need to inject it more frequently.

-For example, if you inject 1000mcg (the usual amount), then you have temporarily increased the B12 in the blood from 2.7mcg to 1000mcg.
+You have around 10% of your body weight as blood, in other words if you weigh 80kg then you will have around 8lt of blood.
+Therefore if the ideal blood serum B12 is 800ng/L (and blood cells have about the same concentration of B12 as the serum), then you will have 8lt * 800ng/L = 6,400ng = 6.4mcg of B12 floating around in your blood.
+This means that if you inject 1000mcg (the usual amount), then you have temporarily increased the total B12 in the blood from 6.4mcg to 1000mcg.
 Within seconds, a lot of this will be absorbed into cells to boost their B12 levels, but also a lot will go to waste out of the kidneys.